activeviam/mac/guides/export-data.md

     '- store_Risk.json.sz
 ```

-MAC will load two batch of data tagged with _export-1_ and _export-2_.
+MAC will load two batches of data tagged with _export-1_ and _export-2_.
 The two batches can now be compared in the UI
 using the hierarchy _Imported Data_.

 ![loading-comparison](./assets/loading-comparison.png "Comparing the base measures for two loaded reports")